 6. Use accent colors to brighten up the space

-Add a punch of color by using accent colors on walls and office accessories like ottomans to complement furniture and culture.
-It adds personality, dimension and brings a new life to the space.
-These opens the opportunity for the company to show off their space to their clients and conduct more businesses on site.
+Add a punch of color by using accent colors on walls and office furniture like ottomans to complement your space and culture.
+It adds personality, dimension and brings a new life to the workplace.
+These open the opportunity for the company to show off their space to their clients and conduct more businesses on site.

 7. Add decorative lighting

-Break room is another space where you can be creative.
-Add a few fun pendant lights, such as these from Design Within Reach, to provide another layer of lighting and add interest in the break room.
+The break room is another space where you can be creative.
+Add a few fun pendant lights, to provide another layer of lighting and add interest in the break room.
 It also gives you an opportunity to create a more inviting and warm ambiance to any common area in your workplace.

 8. Add color through chairs

-Using colorful chairs can quickly transform a drab break room into a more inviting and fun space, like the HopeFULL break area.
-Those bright blue upholstered chairs compliment the neutral background and few accent pieces and as a result, delivers an upbeat atmosphere.
+Using colorful chairs can quickly transform a drab conference room into a more inviting and fun space.
+The vivid colors complement neutral backgrounds and accent pieces to deliver an upbeat atmosphere for employees and guests.

 9. Organize office clutter

-Although the idea of having a state of the coffee machine or the aroma of a freshly brewed coffee might be inviting, nothing beats a well organized and clutter free break room.
-Install shelves or storage like shown at Skype Sweden Office designed by PS Arkitekture, to clear out the clutter from the break room surfaces.
+Although the idea of having a state of the art coffee machine or the aroma of a freshly brewed coffee might be inviting, nothing beats a well organized and clutter free break room.
+Install shelves or storage to clear out the clutter from the break room surfaces.
 Organization and neatness makes things easy to find, and encourages everyone to use the space even more.

 10. Add recycling options

 We are in the age of environmental awareness and social responsibilities are expected from each and everyone.
-You can start that practice by adding recycling station at break rooms to encourage everyone to recycle.
+You can start that practice by adding recycling stations at break rooms and office cafés to encourage everyone to recycle.
 A recycling station such as the Steelcase Victor2 Recycling Center eliminates the use freestanding wastebaskets and gives a much cleaner and integrated look.